httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 partially or fully compromised, the cookie protocol might fail to provide the security properties required by applications.

+## SameSite Cookies

+### Defense in depth

+"SameSite" cookies offer a robust defense against CSRF attack when deployed in strict mode, and when supported by the client.
+It is, however, prudent to ensure that this designation is not the extent of a site's defense against CSRF, as same-site navigations and submissions can certainly be executed in conjunction with other attack vectors such as cross-site scripting.

+Developers are strongly encouraged to deploy the usual server-side defenses (CSRF tokens, ensuring that "safe" HTTP methods are idempotent, etc) to mitigate the risk more fully.

+Additionally, client-side techniques such as those described in
+{{app-isolation}} may also prove effective against CSRF, and are certainly worth exploring in combination with "SameSite" cookies.

+### Top-level Navigations {#top-level-navigations}

+Setting the `SameSite` attribute in "strict" mode provides robust defense in depth against CSRF attacks, but has the potential to confuse users unless sites' developers carefully ensure that their cookie-based session management systems deal reasonably well with top-level navigations.

+Consider the scenario in which a user reads their email at MegaCorp Inc's webmail provider `https://example.com/`.
+They might expect that clicking on an emailed link to `https://projects.com/secret/project` would show them the secret project that they're authorized to see, but if `projects.com` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.com` will render a 404 error to avoid leaking secret information, and the user will be quite confused.

+Developers can avoid this confusion by adopting a session management system that relies on not one, but two cookies: one conceptually granting "read" access, another granting "write" access.
+The latter could be marked as `SameSite`, and its absence would prompt a reauthentication step before executing any non-idempotent action.
+The former could drop the `SameSite` attribute entirely, or choose the "Lax" version of enforcement, in order to allow users access to data via top-level navigation.

+### Mashups and Widgets

+The `SameSite` attribute is inappropriate for some important use-cases.
+In particular, note that content intended for embedding in a cross-site contexts (social networking widgets or commenting services, for instance) will not have access to same-site cookies.
+Cookies may be required for requests triggered in these cross-site contexts in order to provide seamless functionality that relies on a user's state.

+Likewise, some forms of Single-Sign-On might require cookie-based authentication in a cross-site context; these mechanisms will not function as intended with same-site cookies.

+### Server-controlled

+SameSite cookies in and of themselves don't do anything to address the general privacy concerns outlined in Section 7.1 of {{RFC6265}}.
+The "SameSite" attribute is set by the server, and serves to mitigate the risk of certain kinds of attacks that the server is worried about.
+The user is not involved in this decision.
+Moreover, a number of side-channels exist which could allow a server to link distinct requests even in the absence of cookies.
+Connection and/or socket pooling, Token Binding, and Channel ID all offer explicit methods of identification that servers could take advantage of.

 # IANA Considerations

 The permanent message header field registry (see {{RFC3864}}) needs to be